xixogo5105/uiptv/TRANSLATIONS.md

 Machine translation is not enough for this project.
 The UI includes account management, playback controls, settings, metadata, tabs, filters, and locale-specific labels that need clear and natural wording from native speakers.
 If UIPTV supports your language, or should support your language better, your help is needed.

+Shared translation bundles now live in the `core` module, so updates there flow into the desktop app and other runtime surfaces that reuse the same resource bundles.

 Recent releases added or expanded translation coverage for:

 - parental lock prompts and warnings